marianabeldi/holabelda/content/posts/use-and-reuse-everything-in-svg-even-animations.md

 It wasn't until later that I realized I could reuse a single unit to build them all.
 I worked on the small cube to make it isometric enough so it could align easily with the other ones next to it.
 At this point, my unit was a `<path>` but I decided to replace it with SVG shapes to reduce the code and get cleaner markup.

 I learned that it is better to take some time to analyze what can be done with SVG before drawing every single shape and dealing with a huge amount of code.
 It might take more time in the beginning but will save you a lot of time and effort in the long run.

+> This article was first published on [CSS-Tricks](https://css-tricks.com/use-and-reuse-everything-in-svg-even-animations/) with edits from [Chris Coyier](https://chriscoyier.net/) and [Geoff Graham](https://geoffgraham.me/)